g-leech/argmin-gravitas/_posts/2020-8-22-blogs-and-essays.markdown

 In a way it's funny to set up essays as a superior substitute for blogging / social media musing, since "essay" (_<a href="{{ess}}">attempt</a>_) was itself  self-consciously inferior to big tedious monographs from the start. ("The essay - or microtreatise.")

 But never mind terminology.
-The inimitable Gwern aims for "<a href="{{long}}">long content</a>", work updated continuously for decades, living, growing piece by piece into magnificence:
+The inimitable Gwern aims for "<a href="{{g}}">long content</a>", work updated continuously for decades, living, growing piece by piece into magnificence:

 > how do you write a personal site with the long-term in mind?
 We live most of our lives in the future, and the actuarial tables give me until the 2070–2080s...
 What sort of writing could you create if you worked on it (be it ever so rarely) for the next 60 years?
 What could you do if you started now?...